-The Sound Hit Me First: A Journey Into the Heart of Iguazu Falls
+The Sound Hits You First: A Journey Into the Heart of Iguazu Falls

-The roar started about 800 meters before I could see anything.
-Not a distant hum, not a gentle whoosh — a full-body bass frequency that rattled my sternum and made conversation impossible.
-My guide, Marcos, a Puerto Iguazu local who'd been running trails here for 22 years, just pointed ahead and grinned.
+The roar starts about 800 meters before anything comes into view.
+Not a distant hum, not a gentle whoosh — a full-body bass frequency that rattles your sternum and makes conversation pointless.
+Marcos, a Puerto Iguazu local who has been running these trails for 22 years, just points ahead and grins.

-I'd been warned.
-I'd watched the YouTube videos.
-I'd read the TripAdvisor reviews that all said some version of "pictures don't do it justice."
-And I'd rolled my eyes at every single one of them.
+Consider yourself warned.
+You have watched the YouTube videos.
+You have read the TripAdvisor reviews that all say some version of "pictures don't do it justice."
+Roll your eyes at every single one of them if you like.

 The Approach

 The metal catwalk stretches 1.1 kilometers over the Iguazu River, and the walk to Devil's Throat is an exercise in building anticipation.
-Brown river water rushes beneath your feet through the grating.
-Toucans — actual, real-life toucans — perch on railings like they're decorative props placed there by a tourism board with too much budget.
+Brown river water rushes beneath the grating under your feet.
+Toucans — actual, real-life toucans — perch on railings like decorative props placed there by a tourism board with too much budget.
 Swifts dart through the mist in patterns that look choreographed.

-I arrived at the park gates at 8:15 AM, fifteen minutes after opening.
-This was deliberate.
-Marcos had told me the tour buses from the Brazil side don't start rolling in until 10 AM, and by noon the catwalks feel like rush hour on a Tokyo subway platform.
-At 8:30, it was me, a German couple, and a family from Córdoba.
-That was it.
+Arrive at the park gates at 8:15 AM, fifteen minutes after opening.
+Make it deliberate.
+The tour buses from the Brazil side don't start rolling in until 10 AM, and by noon the catwalks feel like rush hour on a Tokyo subway platform.
+At 8:30, it can be just you, a German couple, and a family from Córdoba.
+That's it.

-"The falls belong to whoever arrives first," Marcos said.
+"The falls belong to whoever arrives first," Marcos says.
 "After 10 o'clock, they belong to everyone."

-The park entry cost me about $30 USD as a foreign visitor.
+Park entry runs about $30 USD for a foreign visitor.
 Argentines pay less — roughly a third of the foreigner price, which feels fair given the average salary here.
-You pay in Argentine pesos at the gate, and yes, they accept cards, though the exchange rate they give you at the official window is... let's call it creative.
+You pay in Argentine pesos at the gate, and yes, cards are accepted, though the exchange rate at the official window is... let's call it creative.

 Devil's Throat

 Nothing prepares you.
-I don't care if you've seen Victoria Falls, Niagara, Angel Falls, or that really impressive waterfall screensaver from Windows XP.
+It does not matter if you've seen Victoria Falls, Niagara, Angel Falls, or that really impressive waterfall screensaver from Windows XP.
 Devil's Throat is a different category of thing.

 Fourteen separate waterfalls converge into an 80-meter U-shaped chasm.
-The water doesn't fall so much as it throws itself into the void with a kind of furious, joyful abandon.
-The mist is so thick at the viewing platform that you can't see more than 20 meters in any direction.
+The water doesn't fall so much as throw itself into the void with a kind of furious, joyful abandon.
+The mist at the viewing platform is so thick you can't see more than 20 meters in any direction.
 Rainbows appear and dissolve in seconds.
 Your clothes are soaked within three minutes.

-The permanent rainbow that hangs in the mist — the one you see in every photograph — is actually several rainbows layered on top of each other, shifting and merging as the mist density changes with the wind.
-I took 200 photos.
-Maybe four of them are usable.
-The spray coated my phone lens faster than I could wipe it, even inside the waterproof pouch I'd bought at the park entrance for about $5.
+The permanent rainbow that hangs in the mist — the one in every photograph — is actually several rainbows layered on top of each other, shifting and merging as the mist density changes with the wind.
+You'll take 200 photos.
+Maybe four will be usable.
+The spray coats your phone lens faster than you can wipe it, even inside the waterproof pouch you can buy at the park entrance for about $5.

 Most visitors do Devil's Throat and call it a day.
 That's a mistake.